Thoughtful Print Design that Communicates and Connects

 The KidWind flyer introduced hands-on renewable energy investigations, so the design needed to feel light and energetic.
 I used airy photography that highlighted student interaction with wind and solar tools.
 Rounded boxes helped organize sections about classroom activities and the KidWind Challenges.
 Replacing the older version mattered because the previous design felt heavy and dated.
 The new layout presented the content with clarity and gave educators a clearer sense of what students actually do during these investigations.

-The Engineering flyer carried the most information.
+The Engineering flyer carried quite a bit of information.
 It highlighted bridge testing, renewable energy kits, Python coding, Arduino projects, and PLTW connections in a structured way.
 I built a grid that supported multiple columns and callouts, then organized everything so educators could scan each section without feeling overwhelmed.
 Section headers, spacing, and grouped product lists made it easier to compare offerings across grade levels and topics.
 The action photography focused on tools in use and kept the tone practical rather than abstract.

 The Software flyer worked differently.
 It relied only on text and icons and was printed in-house.
 Because the copy outlined four apps and a bundle offer, I kept the layout simple, centered on clean typography, consistent iconography, and equal weight across each quadrant.
 This approach helped the flyer serve as a quick reference for educators who wanted to understand compatibility, licensing options, and the differences between each app.
 The visual neutrality matched the straightforward subject matter.